-This note keeps Brajici visible as a technical flying reference rather than only a tandem route.
+This note keeps Brajici visible as a solo-pilot technical reference rather than presenting it as a tandem participation page.

 Why this is a useful start